 For reasons known only to themselves, professional caribou biologists refer to Deep-Snow Caribou by names that create more confusion than clarity.
-In one system currently in use, they’re called Western Mountain Caribou Southern Designatable Unit 9, while in another they’re referred to as the Southern Group of the Southern Mountain Caribou – that is, as distinct from the northern and central groups of the Southern Mountain Caribou, both of which inhabit regions of relatively shallow snow, hence can be more helpfully thought of as Shallow-Snow Mountain Caribou – a term applicable, by the way, to just about all other caribou everywhere.
+The name currently in use calls them the Southern Group of the Southern Mountain Caribou – not to be mistaken for the Northern Group of the Southern Mountain Caribou or for that matter the Central Group of the Southern Mountain Caribou, both of which inhabit regions of shallow winter snow, not deep snow.

 Little more than a century ago, Deep-Snow Caribou occupied a vast range extending northward into central BC and southward into Washington, Idaho and Montana.
 Currently their range covers less than half this area, and they themselves have splintered into several herds.
 In 2019, the southernmost herd, which formerly ranged south into the United States, was declared extinct.
 In Canada, these caribou are currently assessed as ‘endangered’ by the Committee on the status of Endangered Wildlife in Canada and as ‘threatened’ under the federal Species at Risk Act.
-The total population stands at about a thousand animals.
+As of 2016, the total population stood at about a thousand animals.

-Living in regions of deep snow means that Deep-Snow Caribou have little or no access to ground vegetation in early winter through late spring.
-During this season they must either descend to elevations where the snow is less deep or, especially in mid to late winter, turn to tree-dwelling hair lichens as a virtually exclusive food source.
-For up to five or six months each year, these caribou can be found walking on top of the winter snow pack, searching for hair lichens within foraging reach.
+Living in regions of deep snow means that Deep-Snow Caribou have little or no access to ground vegetation in mid-winter through late spring.
+During this season they must either descend to elevations where the snow is less deep or, especially in late winter, turn to tree-dwelling hair lichens as a virtually exclusive food source.
+For up to five or six months each year, these caribou walk on top of the winter snow pack, searching for hair lichens within foraging reach.

 Dependence on hair lichens as winter food imposes some limitations.
 First, hair lichen biomass accumulates slowly in forested habitats within the range of Deep-Snow Caribou.
 The reasons are complex, but generally a forest must be older than about 120 to 150 years to support hair lichen loadings in quantity adequate to their foraging needs.
 Second, arboreal hair lichens don’t grow at heights below the settled depth of the winter snowpack.
 In areas where the winter snowpack exceeds about 2 m, this means that hair lichens can be inaccessible to caribou until the snowpack forms a feeding platform sufficiently deep to reach them.
 At such times, they must often descend in early winter to lower elevations where the snow is not so deep, where hair lichens grow closer to the ground, and where they can paw the snow for ground vegetation.
 The upshot is that Deep-Snow Caribou herds that occur in snowy regions need access to oldgrowth forests at all forested elevations.
 Because old forests are little used by large predators, large tracks of oldgrowth also provide needed spatial separation between caribou and the wolves and cougar that predate on them.